Do you believe that every child is a genius

 We want our students to care deeply about their world and the issues of our time, and understand they have the ability play an active role in making their community and their world a better place.

-We offer full-time and part-time programs to meet the varying needs of families
+We offer a variety of program options to meet the varying needs of families

 OUR PROMISES TO YOUR CHILD